icinganalysis/icinganalysis.github.io/content/mailing list.md

 ## Discussion

-I have a mail list of those who would like to receive notice of the latest posts and other site-related news.
+I have a newsletter those who would like to receive notice of the latest posts and other site-related news.
 Another advantage of enrolling in the mailing list is access to the secret* blog drafts that are in-work, before the public sees them.